-A box containing three triangular reflectors is provided to warn other drivers on the road in case of a breakdown.
-The box is located with the jack and tools kit in the first curb-side baggage bay.
+A kit containing three triangular reflectors is provided to warn other drivers on the road in case of a breakdown.
+The kit is located in the last driver side baggage compartment.
 The reflectors provide visible warning of an emergency situation.
 The three reflectors should be placed as indicated on the box cover.
 These reflectors comply with FMVSS 125 (Federal Motor Vehicle Safety Standards).

-JACK AND TOOLS
+JACK / TOOLS

-A kit for jacking up the vehicle and changing wheels is stored in the first curb-side baggage bay.
+A kit for jacking up the vehicle and changing wheels is stored in the rearmost baggage compartment.
+The kit includes a:

-The kit includes:

-- One 30 ton bottle jack; - A wheel nut wrench and lever;
+- 30 ton bottle jack; - Wheel nut wrench and lever.